 There are three credit reporting agencies in the U.S.

 Start by sending a written dispute to the agency that provided your report.
 Highlight or circle the errors you found, and include copies of financial documents to support your claim.
 Do not send originals.

 Credit reporting agencies must review disputes within 30 days as well as report any confirmed errors to the original source of misinformation.

 Credit Repair Focus Areas

-Their services are particularly helpful if you’ve had some bad credit marks and want to clean up errors from any of the following situations (they have a free ebook that covers these topics (link below):
+If you’ve had some bad credit marks and want to clean up errors from any of the following situations it will take some work.

 Divorce: If you’ve been divorced and there are dings on your credit report as a result of your ex-spouse’s spending, these may be legally removed.

 Get more details in this YouTube video.